0x-pranay/monoceros-git-remotes/git-basics.md

 Make some change

-MOve that change to staging
+Move that change to staging
 `git add <file_containgin_the_change>`

 commit the change
 `git commit`
   or
+`git commit -am 'commit message'` or
 `git commit -m "commit message"`